moj-analytical-services/rpackage_training/README.md

    - aut: authors, those who have made significant contributions to the package.
    - ctb: contributors, those who have made smaller contributions, like patches.
    - cph: copyright holder.
 This is used if the copyright is held by someone other than the author, typically a company (i.e. the author’s employer).
-- The Description is more detailed than the Title - one paragraph with each line being upto 80 characters
+- The Description is more detailed than the Title - one paragraph with each line being up to 80 characters
-- The Depends and Imports fields allow you to list the packages that your package needs to work; apart from the version of R generally use the Imports rather than the Depends command to do this.
-Unless you have the knowledge to do something different, require the package version to be greater than or equal to the version you’re currently using.
+- The Depends and Imports fields allow you to list the packages that your package needs to work; nowadays it is considered best practice to add these packages as Imports rather than Depends.
+Unless you have the knowledge to do something different, you should assume that the package version needs to be greater than or equal to the version you're currently using.

 You can read more about the most important DESCRIPTION fields at: https://r-pkgs.org/description.html

-Exercise 6: Amend the DESCRIPTION file, specifically the Title (e.g. Create a minimal statistical bulletin), Authors@R (e.g. make yourself author and maintainer), Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year) and package dependency text (specify the minimum version of R needed and the need for ggplot2 and dplyr).
+Exercise 7: Amend the DESCRIPTION file, specifically the Title (e.g. Create a minimal statistical bulletin), Authors@R (e.g. make yourself author and maintainer), Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year) and package dependency text (specify the minimum version of R needed and the need for ggplot2 and dplyr).
 Lastly, push back to git (click on Git and then Push).
 You can now refresh your github repository page and see the amendments there.

 # 8. Excluding sensitive data